Sideloading-Research/telegram_sideload/README.md

 # How to deploy:

-## 0. Get the telegram IDs of the allowed users

-For example, of your friends in telegram.
-You can also add group IDs if you want your bot to work in group chats.

 ## 1. Create a VM, and do SSH into it

 For example, in Digital Ocean, Azure, etc.
+From experience, the script needs at least 1 GB of RAM.

 You can also run the script locally.
 Useful for testing.

-The script was tested on Ubuntu VM.
+The script was tested on Ubuntu and MacOS.
+Not sure if it works on Windows.

 ## 2. Clone this repository into the VM